 Students in Cybersecurity and Information Assurance are required to achieve a cumulative grade point average of at least 2.5 (on a 4.0 scale) across major, major-related, major elective, and major concentration courses by the first semester of their junior year and to maintain that average thereafter.

+Credit Year

+Hours Taken

-year and to maintain that av erage thereafter. • Credit Year Hours Taken General Education C Core 34 - 55 Major Course Requi rements Criminal Justice 107 Computer Hardware and Peripherals 3 1 Criminal Justice 333 Information Security 3 3 Criminal Justice 335 Cybercrime Law and Investigations 3 3
+General Education Core .
+34 - 55

+Criminal Justice 107 Computer Hardware and Peripherals 3 1 Criminal Justice 333 Information Security 3 3 Criminal Justice 335 Cybercrime Law and Investigations 3 3